Constructing (Co)inductive Types via Large Sizes: Encoding (co)inductive types

 We can work this out in more detail: for any $A : \Size \to U$ and $B : U$, there is an isomorphism between maps of type $A \sto TB$ and those of type $\exists i .
 A \, i \to B$, given by the currying isomorphism.
 This extends to an isomorphism between size-indexed algebra maps of type $(A, k_A) \to (TB, k_{TB})$ and algebra maps of type $(\exists i .
 A \, i, k_{\exists A}) \to (B, k_B)$.
 Thus, defining an algebra map $(\mu \F, \In) \to (B, k_B)$ is equivalent to defining a size-indexed algebra map $(\mu^\Diamond F, \In^\Diamond) \to (TB, k_{TB})$.
 This map is uniquely given by the initiality of $(\mu^\Diamond F, \In^\Diamond)$. \end{proof}

 Lastly, we show that all polynomial endofunctors on small types satisfy the condition of weakly commuting with the existential quantifier.
-Recall that given $A : U$ and $B : A \to U$, the polynomial functor $P_{A,B}$ is defined as:

-The equivalences we have axiomatised entail the following chain of equivalences, which corresponds precisely to the canonical map denoted in \autoref{def:weakly-commute-exist}, noting that $i \notin \text{fv}(A)$ and $i \notin \text{fv}(B(a))$ for $a : A$:
+The equivalences that we have axiomatised entail the following chain of equivalences, which corresponds precisely to the canonical map denoted in \autoref{def:weakly-commute-exist}, noting that $i \notin \text{fv}(A)$ and $i \notin \text{fv}(B(a))$ for $a : A$:

-Since all polynomial functors, both finitely- and infinitely-branching, weakly commute with the existential quantifier, their initial algebra is constructed via existential quantification over the corresponding initial size-indexed algebra.
-This allows us to construct inductive types via quantification over size-indexed types.
+Since all polynomial functors (both finitely- and infinitely-branching) weakly commute with the existential quantifier, their initial algebra is constructed via existential quantification over the corresponding initial size-indexed algebra.
+This allows us to construct W-types via quantification over size-indexed types.